 Your employees have a certain expectations in relation to the benefits they gain from working for you.
 The salary package you offer them is highly likely to determine if they will be satisfied with working with you or if they will pursue greener pastures.

 In fact, the salary and remuneration level is one of the biggest determinants of your employees’ ability to stay with you in the long term.
-Statistics show that 35% of polled employees will be happy to leave their current job if they are offered a competitive pay rate.
+Statistics show that 35% of polled employees will be happy to leave their current job if they are offered a competitive pay increase.

-To retain your workers in their current positions, you, therefore, need to regularly evaluate their salary and benefits packages and vary them accordingly.
+To retain your workers in their current positions, you need to regularly evaluate their salary and benefits packages and vary them accordingly.
 Such variations should depend on how much time your employees inject in the workplace, the skills, and experiences they have, their workplace seniority, and their social needs.

 Appreciate Your Employees

 Your staff greatly value being appreciated.
-In fact, research has shown that 79% of employees would not relent leaving their workplace for not being appreciated accordingly.
-Employee appreciation should be well integrated as one of the ways on how to retain employees in your business.
+In fact, research has shown that 79% of employees would not relent in leaving their workplace for not being appreciated accordingly.
+Employee appreciation should be well integrated as one of the ways to retain employees in your business.

 Appreciating your workers should go beyond giving them a good salary.
 Such appreciation should include recognizing their accomplishments and should be done periodically; preferably once or twice a year or on a case-by-case basis.

 The employee appreciation process should take into consideration factors such as the employee’s performance, the achievement of overall corporate goals, and sincere dedication to their workplace obligations.
 Such appreciation gives the employees an opportunity to feel like part of your business and generally serves as an incentive to motivate them to perform even better.